When Overwhelm Meets Grace

 Too many responsibilities.

-Too many emotions you haven’t had time to name.
+Too many emotions you have not had time to name.

-And in those moments, it’s easy to believe you’re failing because you can’t “handle it” the way you think you should.
+In those moments, it is easy to believe you are failing because you cannot handle everything the way you think you should.
+It is easy to feel behind, scattered, and emotionally stretched thin.

-It often means you’ve been strong for too long without enough support.
+It often means you have been strong for too long without enough support.

 And this is where grace enters, not as a lecture, but as a soft landing.